 - Institute for Public Diplomacy & Global Communication

-- Institute for Sustainability Research, Education
+- Institute for Sustainability Research, Education and Policy

 - Latino Health Research Center

 The Institute for Data, Democracy, and Politics (IDDP), supported by a $5 million investment from the John S. and James L. Knight Foundation, will be a research hub for tracking the spread of distorted information online

 GW School of Media & Public Affairs' Institute for Public Diplomacy and Global Communication recently awarded U.S. Sen. Patrick Leahy (D-Vt.) the Walter Roberts Award for Congressional Leadership in Public Diplomacy.